DiametrFQ/wireguard-gui-arch/README.md

-## Wireguard-gui-ap
+# Wireguard-gui-arch

-# This is just a gui for working with wireguard tunnels.
+## This is just a gui for working with wireguard tunnels.

 So far, only adding files and reading file names in `.config/wireguard` has been implemented.
 As well as raising and disabling a tunnel from files contained in `.config/wireguard`.